aazsamir/xdg-desktop-portal-hypr-remote/README.md

+# Notice

+This is a fork of https://github.com/gac3k/xdg-desktop-portal-hypr-remote.
+It has been modified to use new dbus interfaces, it is largely vibe-coded and done due to personal interest.
+It seems to work fine for using Hyprland with kdeconnect.

 # Hyprland Remote Desktop Portal

 A complete implementation of the `org.freedesktop.impl.portal.RemoteDesktop` portal for Hyprland, providing remote desktop capabilities using libei and Wayland virtual input protocols.